Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

 ## Secure Your Express App with OAuth 2.0, OIDC, and PKCE

-This project shows how to build a team-scoped expense dashboard with a secure login system with modern OAuth 2.0 best practices.
+This repository shows how to build a team-scoped expense dashboard with a secure login system with modern OAuth 2.0 best practices.
 Users see expenses only for their team, making it easy to track spending while maintaining strong security.
+Please read [Secure Your Express App with OAuth 2.0, OIDC, and PKCE](https://developer.okta.com/blog/2025/07/28/express-oauth-pkce) for a detailed guide through.

 ## Features